ntino67/FISE_A3_SE_ENGEL_Axel/software-engineering-report.md

 * `git pull`
 * `git log`

-Some examples of plumbig commands are:
+Some examples of plumbing commands are:

 * `git apply`
 * `git commit-tree`